vlang/v/vlib/vweb/README.md

 }
 ```

 You have access to the raw request data such as headers
 or the request body by accessing `app` (which is `vweb.Context`).
 If you want to read the request body, you can do that by calling `app.req.data`.
-To read the request headers, you just call `app.req.headers` and access the header you want,
+To read the request headers, you just call `app.req.header` and access the header you want,
-e.g. `app.req.headers['Content-Type']`
+e.g. `app.req.header.get(.content_type)`.
+See `struct Header` for all
+available methods (`v doc net.http Header`).